 An Overview of Selinda Adventure Trail

-The distance of the Selinda Adventure Trails differ depending on whether it is a walking or canoeing adventure.
-Over the 5 days the walking distance is just over a total of 20 kilometers over the 4 days and canoeing is approximately 40 kilometers over the 4 days.
-Along either route we expect to come across many species of wildlife.
-The Selinda Reserve is well known for some of Botswana’s largest herds of buffalo and elephant, roan antelope and African wild dog.
+The distance of the Selinda Adventure Trail differs depending on whether it is a walking or canoeing adventure.
+Walking distance is just over a total of 20 kilometers over the 4 days and canoeing is approximately 40 kilometers over the 4 days.
+Along either route we expect to come across several diverse species of wildlife that inhabit the Selinda Reserve.
+The area is well known for some of Botswana’s largest herds of buffalo, elephant, roan antelope and African wild dog.

-Other possible sightings include cheetah, lion, leopard and variety of other species.
+Other possible sightings include cheetah, lion, leopard and a wide variety of other species.
 It is also a birder’s paradise with over 300 species possibly seen.
 The best time of year for canoeing is generally mid-June to end of August but water levels vary annually.

-All four nights are spent in fly camps along the Selinda Spillway at pre-arranged sites.
+All three nights are spent in fly camps along the Selinda Spillway at pre-arranged sites.
 The days are spent paddling or walking along the Spillway and into the woodlands of the reserve, depending on which option is available at that time, with regular stops whenever there is something of interest to be seen along the way.

-When canoeing, each canoe has two guests as well as their bed rolls and soft bags.
+When canoeing, each canoe has two guests as well as their bed-rolls and soft bags.
 Participants paddle their own canoes each day.
 No previous paddling, canoeing or walking safari experience is needed as tuition and safety briefings are given – but participants must be fit enough to paddle their own canoes and be prepared to walk between camps when water levels are not sufficiently high on the Selinda Spillway.